Contact Us

 God, how am I going to change our life

-Since graduation Gabriela has returned to Mi Esperanza as a motivational speaker and has continued to participate in service projects with current students.
+Since graduating, Gabriela has returned to Mi Esperanza as a motivational speaker and continues to participate in service projects with current students.
 She loves giving back to the program that has given her so much.
 We are incredibly proud of her commitment and hard work, and we love watching her make the most of the opportunities she has been given.
 It is a blessing to make this journey alongside her.

 Luz Amparo Flores